(Last updated on January 9th, 2023)

 - $20.99/month: This subscription bundle includes Photoshop for desktop and iPad, Adobe Fresco, and Adobe Spark.
 The plan includes 100 GB of cloud storage.

 - $52.99/month: This is the full Creative Cloud Suite Subscription, giving you access to over 20 Adobe applications, Fresco included, and 100 GB of cloud storage.

-- $19.99/month: If you are a student or teacher, Adobe offers a discounted plan for the same full Creative Cloud Suite listed above.
+- $19.99/month: Adobe offers a discounted plan for the same full Creative Cloud Suite listed above if you are a student or teacher.

 The Brush Studio panel lets you precisely adjust Stroke Path, Taper, Shape, Grain, Wet Mix, Color Dynamics, and more, allowing you to live sketch with the brush inside the panel to test the brush and see the changes in real-time.

 Procreate was created exclusively for iPad users.
-While the app is best used with the Apple Pencil, it can also use other styluses.
+While the app is best used with the Apple Pencil, other styluses can be used.

 Procreate Pocket, its sister app, can be used on iPhones.
 Procreate cannot be used on Windows models and other tablets.
 This limitation makes the application unavailable for non-apple users.

-Both Adobe Fresco and Procreate allow the user to import and use Photoshop brushes.
+Both Adobe Fresco and Procreate allow users to import and use Photoshop brushes.
 Importing Photoshop brushes is great for someone switching to Procreate as their main drawing application, also widening the number of brush resources for Procreate.

-Both Adobe Fresco and Procreate’s interface are very customizable.
+Both Adobe Fresco and Procreate’s interfaces are very customizable.
 The programs contain several switches and adjustments, allowing you to have the best user interface experience.